sistaniabong/readme-generator/README.md

 ## Description
 --------------
 README-generator is a command-line application application that allows user to input information to dynamicallly generate a README file.
 This app runs on terminal and is powered by node.js, jQuery, and Javascript.
-The generated file will be titled generatedREADME.md.
+The generated README.md file will be under example folder.

 The following GIF displays the app's functionality: